Optical pumping of alkali-metal vapor in the quasi-high-pressure regime: Conclusions

 \section{Conclusions}

-We developed a theoretical framework for optical pumping of alkali-metal atoms in buffer-gas cells in the QHP regime, where the collisional broadening $\Gamma_{\mathrm{brd}}$ is comparable to the GS hyperfine splitting, and far exceeds any other splitting or broadening.
-Via the master equation in Liouville space including various optical and collisional mechanisms, we studied optical pumping with the $F=a$ and $F=b$ hyperfine multiplet resolved and establish a compact relation linking QHP superoperators to their HP counterparts, providing a unified theoretical framework.
-Moreover, we investigate the steady state beyond STD and point out the validity of the STD limit under typical conditions.
-To apply these treatments to atomic megnetometers, We further analyzed observables including the electron spin polarization, the absorption cross section and the magnetic resonance linewidth.
-Finally, We find and explain that in the QHP regime the magnetic resonance is significantly enhanced, exhibiting both linewidth narrowing and increased resonance amplitude at laser detuning near $\Delta_{b}=0$.
+We developed a theoretical framework for optical pumping of alkali-metal atoms in buffer-gas cells operating in the QHP regime, where the collisional broadening $\Gamma_{\mathrm{brd}}$ is comparable to the GS hyperfine splitting $\omega^{\{\mathrm{g}\}}_{\mathrm{hf}}$.
+By incorporating the weighting factor $Q_F$ to account for asymmetric absorption, we derived the QHP-specific optical pumping superoperator within the Liouville-space master equation framework.
+Its $F$-resolved form established a compact relation linking to the HP counterpart, and facilitates both physical analysis and numerical evaluation in the QHP regime.

+Using this unified approach, we demonstrated that QHP optical pumping dynamics are governed by the combined effects of population redistribution across both $F$ multiplets and $m_F$ levels.
+We presented and discussed these $F$-pumping and $m_F$-pumping effects under different light polarizations.
+Furthermore, we examined the resulting steady-state populations that deviate from the standard STD and pointed out the validity of the STD approximation under these conditions.

+Regarding observables with QHP corrections, we systematically evaluated three interconnected quantities under $F$-resolved pumping: the absorption cross section $\sigma$, the electron spin polarization $P$, and the intrinsic magnetic-resonance linewidth $\Gamma_2$.
+The characteristic behaviors of absorption and polarization are highlighted by features such as the convergent integral area under linearly polarized pumping, alongside the distinct equal-polarization points under circularly polarized pumping.
+Applying these insights to atomic magnetometers, we identified an optimal operating scheme, demonstrating that pumping at the $F=b$ resonance comprehensively enhances performance by suppressing the linewidth and amplifying the signal amplitude.

-In summary, our study provides a deep understanding of optical pumping in the QHP regime and offers useful theoretical tools with practical applicability to atomic sensors (e.g., atomic magnetometers), operating under realistic buffer-gas pressures.
-It also establishes a foundation for extending the present framework to incorporate additional physical effects, such as atomic diffusion.
+In summary, our study provides a profound understanding of the QHP-specific optical pumping and offers useful theoretical tools with practical applicability to atomic sensors (e.g., atomic magnetometers) operating under realistic buffer-gas pressures.
+The methodology developed herein also establishes a foundation for integrating further physical effects in the QHP regime, including atomic diffusion.

-\section{Acknowledgments}
+\section{ACKNOWLEDGMENTS}